NielsdaWheelz/conductor-cli/docs/s0/s0_prs/s0_pr_1.md

 you are implementing PR-01 per the spec in docs/prs/pr-01-daemon-ipc.md.

 ## repository context
-- rust workspace with crates: agents-core, agents-cli, agentsd (already created in pr-00)
+- rust workspace with crates: agency-core, agency-cli, agencyd (already created in pr-00)
-- shared types live in agents-core
+- shared types live in agency-core
 - cli must auto-spawn daemon
 - rpc framing is length-prefixed json over unix domain sockets

 ## hard rules
-- do not modify docs/agents.md or docs/slices.md
+- do not modify docs/agency.md or docs/slices.md
 - do not add any s1/s2 commands or functionality
-- no user-facing `agents ping` command
+- no user-facing `agency ping` command
 - no pidfile/lockfile; use socket bind exclusivity
 - unix socket only; no tcp listeners
 - keep behavior minimal and deterministic